Today’s Nerds Can Bench-Press, Too

 And phenylpiracetam feels good, qualifying the drug as a stimulant — so stimulating in fact that the World Anti-Doping Agency banned this bad boy for competition.

 Fortunately (or unfortunately?), I’m not a competitive athlete.
 I reserve my phenylpiracetam use for recreational weightlifting, and only occasionally so.
 While phenylpiracetam’s psychostimulatory benefits are great for obtaining good focus, mood, and motivation to cruise through an intense workout, the effects quickly wear off with frequent use.
-Tolerance build-up is a beezy with this racetam, so I only use phenylpiracetam three times per week at most.
-This is what I mean when I call myself a “pretty smart phenylpiracetam user.”
+Tolerance build-up is a beezy with this racetam, so I only use phenylpiracetam roughly three times per week.

 On that note, pairing phenylpiracetam with a nootropic choline source — such as, say, citicoline — may help alleviate any accompanying headache that sometimes comes with racetam use.